aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 There are a number of places you can make customizations to grayskull's deployment.

 #### Customizations
 These values are for customizing the helm chart.
-Refer to each charts specific documentation for more information on possible settings.
+Refer to each chart's specific documentation for more information on possible settings.

 `kubernetes/ansible/playbooks/customizations/<chart_name>.yml` - Contains customizations to be applied to the helm chart of the given name